alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ### Limit Step

 Gremlin sentences always generate a lot of traversers, but sometimes we only need some of them.
-Therefore, gremlin provides `limit()` step to filter the objects in the traversal by the number of them to pass through the stream, where only the first n objects are allowed as defined by the limit argument.
+Therefore, Gremlin provides `limit()` step to filter the objects in the traversal by the number of them to pass through the stream, where only the first n objects are allowed as defined by the limit argument.

 For example, if you want to extract 10 person vertices from the graph, you can write: